cafejojo/schaapi/README.md

 [![Schaap](https://img.shields.io/badge/Contains-%F0%9F%90%91-FF69B4.svg?style=for-the-badge)](https://github.com/cafejojo/schaapi)
 [![Built with love](https://img.shields.io/badge/built%20with-%E2%9D%A4%EF%B8%8F-red.svg?style=for-the-badge)](https://github.com/cafejojo/)

 Schaapi ensures Safe Changes for APIs of libraries.
-It specifically focuses on semantic breaking changes, but provides a general purpose pipeline that is also applicable to detection of other types of breaking changes.
+It specifically focuses on semantic breaking changes, but provides a general-purpose pipeline that is also applicable to detection of other types of breaking changes.
 The default implementation detects incompatibilities between Java libraries and Java projects using that library.

 ## Requirements and Installation
 Schaapi requires JRE 8 and has been tested on Windows and Unix systems.